AimRT/AimRT/document/sphinx-en/tutorials/quick_start/build_from_source_windows.md

-# Windows Source Code Build
+# Windows Source Build

-Note that some plugins on the Windows platform have not been thoroughly tested.
-Their compilation options are disabled by default in build.bat, and enabling them may cause issues.
-If you encounter any problems, please provide feedback promptly.
+Note that some plugins on the Windows platform have not been thoroughly tested; their compilation options are disabled by default in build.bat.
+Enabling them may cause issues—please report any problems promptly.

 ## Required Dependencies

-### MSVC Compilation Suite
+### MSVC Toolchain

-The currently supported MSVC compilation suite version for AimRT is 1940.
-It is recommended to directly install [Visual Studio 2022](https://visualstudio.microsoft.com/zh-hans/downloads/) or later versions, and check the C++ desktop development module during installation.
+AimRT currently supports MSVC toolchain version 1940.
+It is recommended to install [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) or later, selecting the **Desktop development with C++** workload during installation.

 Note that the MSVC toolset in Visual Studio 2022 was updated to version 19.40 in May 2024.
-Earlier versions with MSVC toolsets below 19.40 may encounter compilation issues.
+Earlier toolsets below 19.40 may encounter compilation issues.

 ### CMake

 The minimum supported CMake version for AimRT is 3.24.
-You can download the appropriate version from the [CMake official website](https://cmake.org/download/):
+Download an appropriate release from the [CMake official site](https://cmake.org/download/) and install it.

 ## Minimal Build

-After installing the above components, you can proceed with a minimal build without external dependencies.
+After installing the above, you can perform a minimal build without external dependencies.
 The build options are shown below:

 ```shell
 cmake -B build ^